khushbu-gupta-code/practice-code/README.md

 # practice-code
-this is my practice code
+This is my practice code.